LichenLillc/LichenLillc.github.io/_pages/about.md

 Welcome to my homepage!

-I am Lichen Li, a senior undergraduate student majoring in Data Science and Big Data Technology at [Peking University](https://english.pku.edu.cn).
+I am Lichen Li, a senior undergraduate at [Yuanpei College](https://yuanpei.pku.edu.cn/en/aboutyuanpei/collegeprofile/index.htm), [Peking University](https://english.pku.edu.cn), majoring in **Data Science and Big Data Technology** with a minor in **Philosophy**.

+My research is driven by a philosophical curiosity rooted in epistemology，about how AI systems integrate perception and language to gain knowledge.
+I focus on **Multimodal AI, AI Reasoning and embodied AI**, with a interest in building efficient and interpretable systems.
+My long-term goal is to develop AI technologies that not only advance technical capabilities but also enhance access to quality knowledge and promote equity for underserved communities.

+I am currently looking for Ph.D. opportunities starting in Fall 2026.

 A data-driven personal website
 ======